WateryOwl8942/aurelius/README.md

 # aurelius

-Discord bot which enforces democracy
+Discord bot which enforces democracy, and organizes the server.
+It also creates Minecraft and Terraria servers.

 Commands: